Thelonious Monk: 1952–1954: Prestige Records

 After intermittent recording sessions for Blue Note from 1947 to 1952, Monk was under contract to Prestige Records for the following two years.
 With Prestige, he cut several highly significant, but at the time under-recognized, albums, including collaborations with the saxophonist Sonny Rollins and the drummers Art Blakey and Max Roach.
 In 1954, Monk participated in a Christmas Eve session, which produced most of the albums Bags' Groove and Miles Davis and the Modern Jazz Giants by Davis.
 In his autobiography, Miles, Davis claimed that the alleged anger and tension between them did not take place and that the claims of blows being exchanged were "rumors" and a "misunderstanding".

 In 1954, Monk paid his first visit to Paris.
 As well as performing at concerts, he recorded a solo piano session for French radio (later issued as an album by Disques Vogue).
-Backstage, Mary Lou Williams introduced him to Baroness Pannonica "Nica" de Koenigswarter, a member of the Rothschild family and a patroness of several New York City jazz musicians.
-She was a close friend for the rest of Monk's life: she "served as a surrogate wife right alongside Monk's equally devoted actual wife, Nellie" and "paid Monk's bills, dragged him to an endless array of doctors, put him and his family up in her own home and, when necessary, helped Nellie institutionalize him.
-In 1958, Monk and the baroness were stopped by the police in Delaware.
-When a small amount of marijuana was discovered, she took the rap for her friend and even served a few nights in jail."
+Backstage, Mary Lou Williams introduced him to Baroness Pannonica de Koenigswarter, a member of the Rothschild family and a patroness of several New York City jazz musicians.
+She was a close friend for the rest of Monk's life: she "served as a surrogate wife right alongside Monk's equally devoted actual wife, Nellie" and "paid Monk's bills, dragged him to an endless array of doctors, put him and his family up in her own home and, when necessary, helped Nellie institutionalize him."